Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

 \section{Introduction}

-Chemotaxis refers to the movement of cells or microorganisms directed by chemical gradients in their environment.
+Chemotaxis refers to the directed motility of cells or microorganisms in response to chemical gradients present within their environment.
 From a mathematical perspective, it represents a rich source of nonlinear phenomena and has therefore drawn considerable interest since the pioneering work of Keller and Segel in the 1970s, where the first mathematical model for chemotaxis was introduced in \cite{Keller}.
-This model, now widely known as the \emph{Keller--Segel system}, describes the interaction between cell density and chemical concentration through a system of nonlinear partial differential equations:
+This model, now widely known as the \emph{Keller--Segel system}, describes the interplay between cell density and chemical concentration through a system of nonlinear partial differential equations:

 where \( \tau \in \{0,1\} \).
 In this system, \( n(x,t) \) denotes the density of cells and \( c(x,t) \) the concentration of the chemical signal at position \( x \) and time \( t \).

 One of the most prominent features of the Keller--Segel system in two spatial dimensions is the \emph{critical mass phenomenon}.
 This refers to the existence of a threshold value \( m_c > 0 \) such that: \begin{itemize} \item If the initial total mass \( \int_\Omega n(\cdot,t) < m_c \), the solution exists globally in time and remains bounded (see, e.g., \cite{Dolbeault, Dolbeault1, NSY}). \item Conversely, if \( \int_\Omega n(\cdot,t) > m_c \), then the solution may blow up in finite time (see, e.g., \cite{Nagai1, Nagai2, Nagai3, Nagai4}). \end{itemize}